 Notes

-Keep these sauces refrigerated in an airtight glass or plastic container.
-The Chinese sauce will keep for up to 2 weeks, while the Japanese sauce will keep longer, for up to 6 weeks, because it doesn’t contain any fresh ingredients).
+Storage: Transfer each sauce to an airtight storage container.
+The Chinese dumpling sauce will keep for up to 2 weeks, refrigerated.
+The Japanese sauce will keep for up to 6 weeks, refrigerated, because it doesn’t contain any fresh ingredients.

 Nutrition